TamirZe/Matching-methods-for-truncation-by-death-problems/README.md

 The arguments in argument_mat and the other parameters can be changed, to obtain other scenarios.
-For instance, choosing row 49 of argument_mat enables running the same Scenario, where both the principal score and the outcome model are misspecified (as in the right side of Table 2), while setting the parameter scen to 2 ($\pi_{as} = 0.75$) enables to obtain results for Scenario B of Table 2 when both models are correctly specified.
+For instance, choosing row 49 of argument_mat enables running the same Scenario, where both the principal score and the outcome model are misspecified (as in the right side of Table 2), while setting the parameter scen to 2, i.e. $\pi_{as} = 0.75$, enables to obtain results for Scenario B of Table 2 when both models are correctly specified.

 The matrix argument_mat includes the following arguments: AX_interactions, misspec_PS, misspec_outcome, xi, and xi_assm.
 AX_interactions equals TRUE if the outcome model includes all A-X interactions, and FALSE otherwise.